godotengine/godot/modules/game_help/Terrain3D/doc/docs/texture_prep.md

 ## FAQ

-### Why can't we just use regular textures?
-Why is this so difficult / impossible to do?
+### Why do we have to channel pack textures?
+Why is this so difficult?

 Regular textures are now supported from v0.9.1.
 However if you want a realistic terrain with height blending and roughness, you need to channel pack textures.

-We provide easy, [5-step instructions](#channel-pack-textures-with-gimp) that take less than 2 minutes once you're familiar with the process.

 Channel packing is a very common task done by professional game developers.
 Every pro asset pack you've used has channel packed textures.
 When you download texture packs from websites, they provide individual textures so you can pack them how you want.
 They are not intended to be used individually!

+We offer a built in `Pack Textures` tool, found in the Terrain3D Tools menu at the top of the viewport that facilitates the texture creation process within Godot.

+Finally, we provide easy, 5-step instructions for packing textures with Gimp, which takes less than 2 minutes once you're familiar with the process.

-We want high performance games, right?
-Then, we need to optimize our systems for the graphics hardware.
+We want high performance games, so we need to optimize our systems for the graphics hardware.
 A shader can retrieve four channels RGBA from a texture at once.
 Albedo and normal textures only have RGB.
 Thus, reading Alpha is free, and a waste if not used.
 So, we put height / roughness in the Alpha channel.

-Efficiency is also why we want power of 2 textures.

-We could have the system channel pack for you, however that would mean processing up to 128 images every time any scene with Terrain3D loads, both in the editor and running games.
+We could have the system channel pack for you at startup, however that would mean processing up to 128 images every time any scene with Terrain3D loads, both in the editor and running games.
 Exported games may not even work since Godot's image compression libraries only exist in the editor.
 The most reasonable path is for gamedevs to learn a simple process that they'll use for their entire career and use it to set up terrain textures one time.
-In the future we may add a [channel packing tool](https://github.com/TokisanGames/Terrain3D/issues/125) to facilitate file creation within Godot.

 ### What about AO, Emissive, Metal, and other texture maps?